shner-elmo/TradingView-Screener/README.md

 I have been asked if the API has a rate limit, and to be honest I don't know.
 I haven't had any issues with doing too many requests.

 However, it is important to be mindful of the server load.
-When you are doing a query, don't request more than 100 fields or more rows than you need.
+When you are doing a query, don't request too many fields or more rows than you need.
 It's recommended to always use the `limit()` method.